gboulant/todogo/doc/talks/talk01.01.userguide.rst

    $ git commit -m "Initial import"
    $ git push # if you have defined a remote repository

-The usage of a remote git repository can be usefull:
+The use of a remote git repository can be helpfull:

 * It could be considered as a backup of your data
 * You may synchronize your todo lists on all your computers